A Java library to make mathematical animations

 You can define which elements to cross out as usual, specifying the indices.
 There are 2 ways:

 .addSmallCrosses(int...indices) generates one cross out for each individual glyph given by the index.
-This is the default behaviour for the static builder.
-So, another way to get the same result as before should be:
+This is the default behaviour for the static builder, so, another way to get the same result as before should be:

-CrossOutMathElements anim=CrossOutMathElements.make(1, formula).addSmallCrosses(0,2);//Cross out glyps 0 and 2
+anim.addSmallCrosses(0,2);//Cross out glyphs 0 and 2

 .addBigCross(int...indices) generates only one cross out that extends over all specified glyphs.
 For example:

-LaTeXMathObject formula = LaTeXMathObject.make("$x-y+2y-y$");
+LatexMathObject formula = LatexMathObject.make("$x-y+2y-y$");

 add(formula);